stanistan/aql-parser-js/README.md

 order by label.name
 ```

-see `sqlSpec` in tests for more structure/usage.
+see `test/sqlSpec` in tests for more structure/usage.

 ## JS Usage